tulios/kafkajs/README.md

     case 'pause':
       // Stop consuming from the 'jobs' topic. consumer.pause([{ topic: 'jobs'}])

-      // `pause` accepts an optional `partitions` property for each topic
-      // to pause consuming only specific partitions.
-However, this
-      // functionality is not currently supported by the library.
-      //
-      // consumer.pause([{ topic: 'jobs', partitions: [0, 1] }])
       break
     case 'resume':
       // Resume consuming from the 'jobs' topic consumer.resume([{ topic: 'jobs' }])

-      // `resume` accepts an optional `partitions` property for each topic
-      // to resume consuming only specific partitions.
-However, this
-      // functionality is not currently supported by the library.
-      //
-      // consumer.resume([{ topic: 'jobs', partitions: [0, 1] }])
       break
   }
 }})
 ```

-Calling `pause` with a topic that the consumer is not subscribed to is a no-op, as is calling `resume` with a topic that is not paused.
+Calling `pause` with a topic that the consumer is not subscribed to is a no-op, calling `resume` with a topic that is not paused is also a no-op.

 ### <a name="consuming-messages-seek"></a> Seek